-General Tree Service has been pruning trees and shrubs in Portland, Vancouver and Salem for nearly 90 years.
+General Tree Service has been pruning trees and shrubs in Portland, Vancouver and Salem for over 90 years.

-Our pruning services include specialty pruning and shrub pruning, which some tree companies in the area do not offer.
+Our services include specialty pruning and shrub pruning, which some tree companies in the area do not offer.

 These pruning services require the proper training, tools and an ‘eye’ for what needs to be done.
 From detail pruning to production fruit tree pruning, our professionally trained arborists follow the ANSI guidelines set forth by the TCIA.

 As an accredited TCIA (Tree Care Industry Association) company, our goal at General Tree is to perform pruning of the highest quality.

-We have a commitment to work with you to create a beautiful and healthy landscape, which includes healthy trees and shrubs.
+We have a commitment to work with you to create a beautiful and healthy landscape, which includes all your trees and shrubs.

-Our experienced team is led by Dave Gaugel who oversees that the work done at your home or business is up to the high standards of General Tree.
+Our experienced team is led by Dave Gaugel who oversees that the work done at your residential or commercial property is up to the high standards of General Tree Service.
 After all, our job isn’t done until you are completely satisfied.

 Specialty pruning by Portland tree care professionals

 To keep the trees and shrubs in your landscaping looking their best while maintaining their health, contact us to schedule a free estimate for pruning.
-We also have landscape and lawn maintenance packages as well as plant health programs to keep everything looking wonderful all year round.
+We also have landscape and lawn maintenance packages as well as plant health care programs to keep everything looking wonderful all year round.

 This is recommended for high value trees that are the focus of your landscaping.
 Detail pruning is our highest quality pruning that brings out the unique aesthetic characteristics of a tree or shrub while maintaining its structural integrity to nurture its overall health.
 This may consist of crown cleaning and crown thinning to help reduce insect and disease infestation while also improving its appearance.